 - 1. Construct, maintain, clean, and repair all motorized and non-motorized equipment, tools and other items. - 2.
 Maintain and clean all municipal property, which includes but is not limited to, snow clearance of sidewalks and roadways. - 3.
 Construct, maintain, clean and repair all public property.
 This includes, but is not limited to, motorized and non-motorized equipment, tools and other equipment items in building and structures. - 4.
 Use, operate, and maintain tools and equipment for accomplishing the work. - 5.
+Perform stick and mig welding (Requirement of any new employee hired after the date of the execution of this contract.) - 6.
 Perform tasks associated with the municipality's operations.
-This includes, but is not limited to, pick up, delivery, and transport. - 6.
-Maintain records and make reports. - 7.
-Heavy Equipment Mechanics need to be able to maintain and/or repair machinery or vehicles with a GVW of 26,000 lbs. or more. - 8.
+This includes, but is not limited to, pick up, delivery, and transport. - 7.
+Maintain records and make reports. - 8.
+Heavy Equipment Mechanics need to be able to maintain and/or repair machinery or vehicles with a GVW of 26,000 lbs. or more. - 9.
 Other related duties as assigned.